Ontario Highway 405

 King's Highway 405, also known as Highway 405 and the General Brock Parkway, is a 400-Series Highway in the Canadian province of Ontario connecting the Queen Elizabeth Way (QEW) near St. Catharines with the Lewiston–Queenston Bridge in the village of Queenston.
-It then crosses the Niagara River, where it encounters the international border with the United States and continues into New York as Interstate 190 (I-190).
+It then crosses the Niagara River, where it encounters the international border with the United States through the Lewiston–Queenston Bridge and continues into New York as Interstate 190 (I-190).

 Designated and under construction by 1960, the short freeway was opened to traffic on September 11, 1963.
 On August 13, 2006, Highway 405 was dedicated the General Brock Parkway.
 The entire length of Highway 405 is patrolled by the Ontario Provincial Police (OPP).

 Route description

 Highway 405 serves to connect the northern end of I-190 in New York at the Lewiston–Queenston Bridge with the QEW, and therefore it follows a somewhat direct path between the two.

 Throughout its length, the highway gently climbs the Niagara Escarpment, reaching the top east of Stanley Avenue before crossing the Niagara Gorge.
 The highway is surrounded by forest to either side for most of its length, and the only settlement near it is the village of Queenston.
 As Highway 405 entirely lies within the Province of Ontario and is not subject to federal administration, its entire length is patrolled by the OPP.

 Highway 405 begins by diverging from the QEW at St. Catharines.
 It continues north-east for 1.5 km, then gently curves south-easterly.
 The opposing lanes, initially separated by a wide gap, converge towards each other to form a 15 m grass median.

 The highway dips into a shallow gully, widens to five lanes (three eastbound, two westbound), and then curves northeast to pass north of a hydroelectric reservoir for the Sir Adam Beck Hydroelectric Generating Stations.
 The opposing lanes converge, with an Ontario Tall Wall separating them, and pass beneath Niagara Regional Road 102 (Stanley Avenue).
 The freeway's lone interchange is with Stanley Avenue, and traffic continuing east must cross the Lewiston–Queenston Bridge into the United States.
 The additional eastbound lane provided along this section is for the queueing of trucks.

 After passing the reservoir, the highway reaches the Canada Border Services plaza.
 It then passes over the Niagara Parkway and heads onto the Lewiston–Queenston Bridge over the Niagara River.
 The Highway 405 designation ends at the border with the United States, where it continues as I-190 towards Buffalo, New York.